 Following lunch, the afternoon is spent looking at simple practical techniques for filtering and purifying your water.
 We also undertake a forage in order to have a completely "wild" evening meal.

 On the last night, the group comes together around the communal campfire to relate their experiences.

 On Friday morning to conclude the course we build a Woodland Sauna, in which you will be able to refresh your tired bodies in preparation for the long journey home.
 The course concludes at midday.

-At the end of the course, you are presented with your very own Bushcraft knife, a fire steel, and a certificate of completion.
-You also, of course, have the equipment you have made yourself
+At the end of the course you have the equipment you have made yourself

 As with all of our courses, no one will be asked to do anything they are not comfortable with.
 Vegetarian options are always available and if you wish to retain your pieces of equipment through the week this is fine.